-This depends on whether you are using a black & white or color version.
+This depends on whether you are going to add color to the gray version or use the already-colored version.
 Obviously, if you are hand coloring the black & white one, it will take more time.
 Just the assembly of the hat takes about 10-15 minutes for an adult, but more like 15-25 minutes for a student (and they often need help with the center seam).
-If you are using this activity in a classroom, allow most or all of a class period to color and assemble.

 Materials you will need:

-Copies of the pattern pages printed onto card stock, scissors, glue, tape, crayons or colored pencils
+Copies of the pattern pages printed onto card stock, scissors, glue, tape, and crayons or colored pencils

 If your computer has issues about downloading the above file because it is too large, you can try one of these slightly smaller files: